pytorch/pytorch/torch/fx/README.md

 ## [TorchDynamo](https://pytorch.org/docs/master/compile/technical-overview.html) ##

-Tracing has limitations in that it can't deal with dynamic control flow and is limited to outputting a single graph at a time, so a better alternative is the new `torch.compile()` infrastructure where you can output multiple subgraphs in a `torch.fx` IR.
+Tracing has limitations in that it can't deal with dynamic control flow and is limited to outputting a single graph at a time, so a better alternative is the new `torch.compile()` infrastructure where you can output multiple subgraphs in either an aten or torch IR using `torch.fx`.
 [This tutorial](https://colab.research.google.com/drive/1Zh-Uo3TcTH8yYJF-LLo5rjlHVMtqvMdf) gives more context on how this works.

-# The FX IR
+# The FX IR Container

-Symbolic tracing captures an intermediate representation (IR), which is represented as a doubly-linked list of Nodes.
+Tracing captures an intermediate representation (IR), which is represented as a doubly-linked list of Nodes.

 Node is the data structure that represents individual operations within a Graph.
 For the most part, Nodes represent callsites to various entities, such as operators, methods, and Modules (some exceptions include Nodes that specify function inputs and outputs).
 Each Node has a function specified by its `op` property.
 The Node semantics for each value of `op` are as follows: